Residential Door

 Overview

 CHI raised panel doors bring classic curb appeal to a wide range of home styles.
-Crisp embossments and optional glass lites deliver a balanced, traditional look.
+Crisp embossments, low-maintenance Nucor steel, factory color and woodtone choices, and optional glass or designer glass help keep the look traditional without making the door feel generic.

 Choose your look

-Use the options below to build a traditional look while dialing in light, privacy, and thermal performance.
+Use the options below to build a traditional look while dialing in color, woodtone, glass, inserts, privacy, and thermal performance.

 Quick specs

-Compare insulation tiers, model families, and performance notes before we measure.
+Compare C.H.I.
+Raised Panel model families, insulation tiers, steel construction, and performance notes before we measure.

 Model lineup